Hamleys: Regent Street

 Hamleys expanded and moved its flagship store in London from No. 200 Regent Street to its current site at Nos.
 188–196, Regent Street, in 1981, which in 1994 was the largest toy shop in the world.

 Hamleys' flagship store has seven floors covering 54000 ft2, all devoted to toys, with different categories of toy on each floor.
 The ground floor is traditionally for stuffed toys (including Steiff), and is decked out with a diverse array of stuffed animals, from regular teddy bears to more exotic plushes such as turtles and dolphins, and enormous life-sized giraffes and elephants.

 Public transit is available via the Oxford Circus underground station.

+The final scene of the 1999 film Eyes Wide Shut was filmed in the store.

 Other UK stores

 In 1987 Hamleys' second store opened in York.
 However, it closed less than 12 months later.

-In 1987 Hamleys opened a new store in one of the richest shopping streets in the United Kingdom, Northumberland Street, Newcastle upon Tyne.
-Surprisingly, it operated for only 12 months, and closed in 1988.
+In October 1987 Hamleys opened a new store in one of the richest shopping streets in the United Kingdom, Northumberland Street, Newcastle upon Tyne.
+Surprisingly, it operated for only 12 months, and closed in October 1988.
 It had seemed a "perfect combination" (Hamleys and Northumberland Street), but it did not work out.
 Then on 15 June 1987, Hamleys opened a new store in Milsom Street, in the city of Bath, Somerset, and just like the other stores, it also closed within 12 months, on 10 June 1988.

-At the start of 2022, there were thirty Hamleys stores across the United Kingdom, including sites at the St Enoch Centre in Glasgow, at the Trafford Centre in Greater Manchester, at Lakeside Shopping Centre in Essex, Bluewater Shopping Centre in Kent, St James Quarter in Edinburgh, St David's Centre in Cardiff, the Merry Hill Centre in the West Midlands, York, and at airports including London Heathrow, London Gatwick, London Luton and London Stansted, and also at Meadowhall Shopping Centre in Sheffield, Liverpool ONE, Cheshire Oaks Outlet, Gateshead Metrocentre and Manchester.
+At the start of January 2022, there were 30 Hamleys stores across the United Kingdom, including sites at the St Enoch Centre in Glasgow, at the Trafford Centre in Greater Manchester, at Lakeside Shopping Centre in Essex, Bluewater Shopping Centre in Kent, St James Quarter in Edinburgh, St David's Centre in Cardiff, the Merry Hill Centre in the West Midlands, York, and at airports including London Heathrow, London Gatwick, London Luton and London Stansted, and also at Meadowhall Shopping Centre in Sheffield, Liverpool ONE, Cheshire Oaks Outlet, Gateshead Metrocentre and Manchester.

-However, by 2023 Hamleys had closed all but 11 of their UK based stores.
+However, by December 2023 Hamleys had closed all but 11 of their stores in the United Kingdom.